8.1.2 |

 duties or obligations; only statements about 'exercisable'

-rights do this.
+rights do so.
 Exercisable rights are on this account the only

 genuine ones, and having such a right implies that one has or